Why should I quit smoking?

 - Set a Quit Date.
 Choose a date within the next seven days when you will quit smoking.
 Tell your family members and friends who are most likely to support your efforts.

 - Choose a method for quitting.
-There are three ways to quit smoking.
+There are several ways to quit smoking.
+Some

 • Stop smoking all at once on your Quit Day.